-A mental health emergency is an emotional or behavioral crisis that requires same day attention by a mental health professional.
-This may include, but is not limited to, significant changes in behavior that are not typical of a person, disruptive symptoms that interfere with a person's ability to meet the responsibilities of daily living, direct or indirect expressions of the intent to harm onesself or others, and/or the experience of a trauma.
+A mental health emergency is an emotional or behavioral crisis that requires same-day attention by a mental health professional.
+This may include, but is not limited to, significant changes in behavior that are not typical of a person, disruptive symptoms that interfere with a person's ability to meet the responsibilities of daily living, direct or indirect expressions of the intent to harm oneself or others, and/or the experience of trauma.
 If you are feeling that you are a danger to yourself or others:

-- Visit Counseling and Wellness Services immediately - we are located in the lower level of the Student Union in suite 053.
+- Contact Counseling and Wellness Services immediately.
 You can reach us by telephone at 937-775-3407.

 - Go to your local hospital emergency department.

 - Text to the Crisis Text Line.
-The Crisis Text line offers 24 hour, 7 day per week text contact with trained crisis counselors—reach them by texting "LISTEN" to 741-741 The Crisis Text Line is NOT affiliated with Counseling and Wellness Services or WSU.
+The Crisis Text line offers 24-hour, 7-days text contact with trained crisis counselors—reach them by texting "LISTEN" to 741-741.
+The Crisis Text Line is NOT affiliated with Counseling and Wellness Services or Wright State University.

-- Information regarding additional local, state, and national hotlines, click here.
+- Get information regarding local, state, and national hotlines.